 Our strategy is to strengthen our position in the South American food industry by consolidating our regional leadership, which we believe is the result of our business model based on a broad portfolio comprised of leading brands in different product categories and a solid distribution platform in the regions where we operate, combined with the efficient management of those operations.
 To this end, we intend to implement the following strategies:

-Over the past six years, we significantly increased our share of the Brazilian rice market and held 9% market share in May 2017, according to Nielsen.
+Over the past six years, we significantly increased our share of the Brazilian rice market and held 9%1 market share .
 This market is highly fragmented and has been driven towards consolidation.
-In May 2017, in the metropolitan regions of São Paulo and Rio de Janeiro, which are the most population dense markets in Brazil, the top five rice companies held an aggregate market share of 58.8% and 62.5%, respectively, and, jointly, a 40.6% share of the Brazilian rice market, according to Nielsen.
-Our share of the rice market is 38%.
+In the metropolitan zones of São Paulo and Rio de Janeiro, largest consumer centers in Brazil, our Market participation in rice is of 38%1.

 Our activities depend on our broad and structured distribution platform.
 We intend to continue investing in training our sales team, as well as strengthening our sales and distribution structure.
 We manage our activities in an efficient, integrated and low-cost manner.
 We intend to increase our efficiency by means of economies of scale in the supply and logistics chain and by expanding our coverage and presence in the regions where we operate.
 We intend to reinforce our partnerships with large and medium-sized retail companies to encourage combined sales and other marketing efforts and to adhere to a specialized logistics strategy, combining our marketing and communications with the efficient distribution of our products.